analystwil/Waste_Management/README.md

 - Zoom

 ## The WHY
-- To reduce waste pileup and save resources for the City of Philadelphia
+To reduce waste pileup and save resources for the City of Philadelphia.

 ## Next Steps